Name: Ruth Ruema Hoover

 Although I have found nothing that links Elizabeth to Ruth Hoover it's worth

-noting that the 1880 census (Mercer county, IL) described her as being born
+noting that the 1880 census (Mercer county, IL) describes her as being born

 in Ohio c1823 and both parents born in Virginia.
 Certainly that fits Ruth's

 profile.
-It is plausible that they were sisters.
-But I think it's possible
+It's plausible they were sisters but I think it's possible that

-that Elizabeth is an unrecorded daughter of Michael's.
-Per Shirleymae
+Elizabeth is an unrecorded daughter of Michael's.
+Per Shirleymae Pajkos's

-Pajkos's worldconnect pages, Elizabeth (Hoover) Shaunce died 22 Nov 1893 in
+worldconnect pages, Elizabeth (Hoover) Shaunce died 22 Nov 1893 in Mercer

-- Michael Hoover was born in Pendleton county, Virgina.
-He is believed to
+uncle, was born in Pendleton county, Virgina.
+He is believed to have been

-have been the son of Michael Hoover Sr, a veteran of the Revolution, and
+the son of Michael Hoover Sr, a veteran of the Revolution, and grandson of

-grandson of German immigrant Sebastian Hoover who died in Pendleton county
+German immigrant Sebastian Hoover who died in Pendleton county in 1808.
+A

-in 1808.
-A number of Sabastian Hoovers are found among the family, the
+number of Sebastian Hoovers are found among the family, the presence of at

-presence of at least one of which in Champaign county, Ohio and Madison
+least one of which in Champaign county, Ohio and Madison county, Indiana

 - According to a 2001 post at genforum by Howard Chinn, the Sebastian